|Product / Service||HONDA FCX|

 |Category||A02.
 Ambient media: small scale (incl. premiums and giveaways)|

 |Entrant||LEO BURNETT MELBOURNE, AUSTRALIA|

 |Advertising Agency||LEO BURNETT MELBOURNE, AUSTRALIA|

 |Sarah Mcgregor||Leo Burnett Melbourne||Head Of Copy|

 |Melissa Alterelli||Honda Australia||Advertising Manager|

-The giveaway was Honda’s most successful to date, with an increase in website visits to learn more about the FCX and Honda’s greater environmental credentials.
+The giveaway was Honda Australia’s most successful to date, with a significant increase in website visits to learn more about the FCX and Honda’s greater environmental credentials.
+5000 bottles were given away for the promotion, resulting in an impressive 30% rise in traffic to the FCX section of the Honda website.
 The success of the activation led to bottles being placed in the fridges of Honda dealerships Australia-wide, allowing us to target drivers directly and start a bigger conversation about hydrogen fuel as a viable alternative.